A wave of disruption is in motion.

 It’s a game-changing shift in the international landscape, and one that calls for everyone to climb on board.
 Already we’ve seen clients in the energy, automotive and software sectors embracing innovative changes, and we’re handling their transitions to electric cars and trains.
 Yet, CAV innovation goes beyond vehicle replacement.

 Sector suppliers, their manufacturers and businesses with heavy reliance on vehicles, all face new opportunities, new investments and new challenges – and not without significant investment.
 Employees will face new technologies and may require extensive upskill investments and potential redeployment.
+The disruption caused by the coronavirus pandemic has only accelerated the need for future-focused investment.

 Directing the use of data